vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 ### Outdoors, with shoes

-Goal of exercise: build to consistently being able to do this on either leg for about 2 minutes.
+Goal of exercise: build to consistently being able to do this on either leg for about 2 minutes

 See
 [here](standing-on-one-leg-with-eyes-open-with-shoes-with-history.md)